ialbert/biostar-central/README.md

 ## Bioinformatics environment

-The following steps are optional.
-The instructions will add [bioconda][bioconda] specific tools into the current environment.
-Use them only if you also want to run the [bioconda][bioconda] specific recipes.
+To run bioinformatics tools the environment that the jobs are run in needs to be set up appropriately.
+The instructions makes use of [bioconda][bioconda] to install tools into the current environment.
 Make sure that you have enabled [bioconda][bioconda] prior to running the following:

     # Activate the environment.
     source activate engine